bradsaucier/bradsaucier/README.md

 ## Contact

 **Not here for unsolicited GitHub messages.**
-If you're operating in defense tech, autonomy, or logic-heavy systems and want to talk — you’ll know the proper channel.
+If you're operating in defense tech, autonomy, or logic-heavy systems and want to talk - you’ll know the proper channel.

-> *“The mission changed form.
-The standard didn’t.”*
+> “The mission changed form.
+The standard didn’t.”